 Drip edges come in a T-shaped metal that allows them to function accordingly.
 At the same time, Gutter aprons possess an L-shaped metal body.

 Ideal for low-slope roofs, gutter aprons serve their best function.
+I often recommend gutter aprons for bungalows and ranch-style homes due to their low-slope roofs.
 Drip edges protect the roofs and fascia with higher pitch.

 Installation Location